Digital Technology & Computer Science

 The assessment comprises 1 unit of controlled assessment and two theory units.

-The theory units are assessed at the end of Year 12.
+The theory Unit 1 is assessed at the end of Year 11

 Material taught in the controlled assessment also features in the examination.